KXzeno/karnovah-blog/README.md

 🗡 Implement authentication → users can interact with posts

-🗡 Redo functionality to navigation bar

-🗡 Refactor whole module system using class wrappers

 🗡 Add polling or some dynamic query upon database change only (perhaps dashboard related)

-🗡 Recreate dashboard to be more intuitive

-🗡 Implement Java-based websocket server as alternative to dashboard HTTP updates

-🗡 Migrate queries to CDN or to a more local module for easier revalidaiton

 🗡 Realize [Karnovah](https://github.com/KXzeno/Karnovah)